mstksg/inCode/copy/entries/singletons-3.md

 predicate is satisfied.
 If it returns `False`, it is not.

 A **type-level predicate** is (generally) a type constructor of kind `k -> Type`.
-Given a type of kind `k`, if *a value exists of that type*, then the predicate is satisfied.
+Given a type of kind `k`, if *a value exists of that type* (or, if a value can be constructed), then the predicate is satisfied.
 If no value exists, it is not.
-That value, if it exists, is called a *witness* or a *proof*.
+That value, if it exists, is called a *witness* or a *proof*.[^bottom]

+[^bottom]: All of this is ignoring the "bottom" value that is an occupant of every type in Haskell.
+We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of haskell where all values are non-bottom and all functions are total.

 We can define a predicate `Knockable :: DoorState -> Type` as a GADT that only has values if given `'Closed` and `'Locked`, but not `'Opened`: